-Instances of Sexually Abused Boys and Men
+Instances of LDS Sexual Abuse of Boys and Men

 While most abuse cases that have come to light involve small children and often girls or women, there are some notable cases of abuse of boys within the Mormon Church.